Neuro-AI-Lab/DAMC-Net-2027-AAAI/README.md

 | Channel / channel | 89,029 | 0.8343 $\pm$ 0.0647 |
 | **Temporal / channel (Ours)** | **89,029** | **0.8413 $\pm$ 0.0597** |

-> **Key Findings:**
-> 1. **The two branches are complementary.** Neither branch alone is sufficient: the depthwise T-AMC branch reaches 0.6924 and the cross-channel S-AMC branch 0.8251, while their fusion reaches 0.8413.
-Adding T-AMC on top of S-AMC costs only 6,272 further parameters (82,757 → 89,029) and is the cheaper half of the model by an order of magnitude.
-> 2. **The recalibration axis must be matched to the branch.** With both branches recalibrated along the same axis, accuracy drops to 0.8360 (temporal / temporal) or 0.8343 (channel / channel) at identical parameter count.
-Recalibrating T-AMC along time and S-AMC across channels — each along the axis its convolution does *not* mix — gives the best accuracy and the lowest across-subject variability (0.0597).
+> The two branches are complementary: neither alone suffices (0.6924 and 0.8251 vs. 0.8413), and
+> adding T-AMC on top of S-AMC costs only 6,272 further parameters.
+The recalibration axis must be
+> matched to each branch — recalibrating both branches along the same axis costs 0.005–0.007 accuracy
-> 3. **Accuracy comes from the design, not from capacity.** All three dual-branch variants have exactly 89,029 parameters and 69.401 M MACs, so the 0.7-point gain of the matched-axis configuration is attributable purely to where the parameter-free recalibration is applied.
+> at identical parameter count and MACs, so the gain comes from *where* the recalibration is applied,
+> not from added capacity.

 ---